tdgrant1/denss/README.md

 `denss.py` that you're running from.

 ## Requirements
-DENSS requires that NumPy and SciPy are installed.
+DENSS requires that Python 2.7, NumPy and SciPy are installed.
 These packages are are often installed by default, or are available for your operating system using package managers such as PIP or Anaconda.
 (The current code was built using the Anaconda package management system